informalsystems/partnership-heliax/2022/Q4/artifacts/PoS-pseudocode/PoS-model.md

       var total_unbonded = 0
-      //find the total unbonded from the slash epoch up to the current epoch first forall (epoch in slash.epoch+1..cur_epoch) do
+      //find the total unbonded from the slash epoch up to the current epoch first
+      //the notation 1..X includes both 1 and X in the set. forall (epoch in slash.epoch+1..cur_epoch) do
         total_unbonded += validators[validator_address].total_unbonded[epoch]